tsmean/tsfiddle/questions.md

 ** When you `eval` user code nasty stuff can happen...
 We'd either need a JS parser or an iframe.
 I don't know yet how safe the iframe would be.
 For example, could cookies still be accessed?
 Also see here https://www.quora.com/How-can-I-create-an-iframe-and-not-allow-it-to-access-cookies.

-### Intermediate Decision
+### Final Decision
-Let's leave it at frontend `eval` for now.
-There isn't really anything else on the page, no login information or anything.
-However, should be replaced by a different solution soon.
-ETA: 6h.
+It's a perfect use case for an iframe with the `sandbox` attribute https://www.w3schools.com/tags/att_iframe_sandbox.asp.

 ## Logging